vlabella/GLE/README.md

 	sudo cmake --install . --config Release
 	```

 Installation destinations are [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) compliant starting with version 4.3.9.
 Binaries will be placed in /usr/local/bin.
-Fonts and includes will be in /usr/local/share/gle and Documentation in /usr/local/share/doc/gle.
+Fonts and includes will be in /usr/local/share/gle and documentation in /usr/local/share/doc/gle.
 This can be altered with `CMAKE_INSTALL_PREFIX` and `DEVELOPER_INSTALLATION` options (see below).

 ### Building on Windows with Visual Studio as 64 bit executable